 - Check: Personal checks are accepted for bill payment.
 Conferees may also cash a personal check at the front desk during regular business hours (to a limit per checking account of $100 per visit to the island) and use to purchase items from the island stores.
 Note: There is a $30 service charge for returned checks.

 - Debit and Credit Cards: We accept VISA, MasterCard, AMEX and Discover for bill payments.
 We accept debit cards from these providers (logo on the card).
 We do not offer cash back through card payments.

 - Foreign Currency: We cannot accept foreign currency except for Canadian checks payable in U.S. funds.

-Late Payment Fee: If you are unable or forget to pay the full amount of your bill prior to leaving the island, you will be charged a $25 late payment fee.
+Late Payment Fee: If a conferee is unable or forgets to pay the full amount of your bill prior to leaving the island, they may be charged a $200 late payment fee.

 Room And Board Deposit & Cancellation Policies